BobKuczewski/Run1802/README.md

     python Run_1802.py h=7A7B3000

-The Run_1802 program will read that input into the first 4 memory locations of its virtual 1802 RAM, reset the 1802, and then begin clocking the 1802's CLK pin at a relatively constant (but currently very slow) rate.
-As the 1802 fetches each instruction, the Run_1802 program will decode the address lines, look up the current value of RAM at that location, and serve up the proper byte to the shared data bus.
-The 1802 processor will literally be running that program.
+The Run_1802 program will read that input into the first 4 memory locations of its virtual 1802 RAM, reset the 1802, clock the 1802's CLK pin 16 cycles while in reset, and then continue clocking the 1802 at a relatively constant (but currently very slow) rate for a designated number of cycles.
+As the 1802 attempts to fetch each instruction, the Run_1802 program will decode the address lines, look up the current value of RAM at that location, and serve up the proper byte to the shared data bus.
+The 1802 processor will be running the program as it is being "spoon fed" by the Pi.
 The Run_1802 program responds to memory reads by producing values from its 64K internal memory, and it similarly responds to memory writes by storing values into its 64K internal memory.

-While typing in a hex program on the command line can be very handy, it's much more common to have a program file available.
+While entering a small hex program on the command line can be very handy, it's much more common to have a program file available.
 The file is specified with the f=filename option.
 The format of the file is a simple stream of 2 digit hex characters per byte of 1802 memory.
-Spaces and carriage returns are ignored, and semicolons begin comments.
+Spaces and carriage returns are ignored, and semicolons begin comments on each line.
 So the following file should be recognized:

     ; Blink and repeat